Popular Topics

 Lion Rock If I have to do one hike in Hong Kong, it'd be the Lion Rock

-Lion Rock - If I have to do one hike in Hong Kong, it'd be the Lion Rock - null
+Lion Rock - If I have to do one hike in Hong Kong, it'd be the Lion Rock - Looking at the head of Lion Rock

-Lion Rock - If I have to do one hike in Hong Kong, it'd be the Lion Rock - null
+Lion Rock - If I have to do one hike in Hong Kong, it'd be the Lion Rock - View of the city

 Lion Rock hike is a popular urban trail in Kowloon that overlooks the whole of the Kowloon Peninsula, Victoria Harbour, and most of Hong Kong Island north.
 A roundtrip takes 3-4 hours from Wong Tai Sin Station, where a temple of the same name is.